cyverse/irods-adm/coding-standards-bash.md

 # ...
 ```

-For a function that is part of library, its name should begin with the library name followed by a
+For a function that is part of library, its name should begin with the library name followed by two
-two colons (`::`) and a descriptive name.
-If the library is nested within another library, both
+colons (`::`) and a descriptive name.
+If the function is part of a library nested within another
-library names should be part of the function name with the library names separated by a two colons
+library, its name should be prepended with the outer library name followed by two colons (`::`).
+The
-(`::`) as well.
-The library and descriptive names should be lower case with each pair of adjacent
+library and descriptive names should be lower case with each pair of adjacent words separated by an
-words separated by an underscore (`_`).
+underscore (`_`).

 ```bash
 # a nested library that demonstrations how to name a